-The states that legalized online gaming and virtual sportsbooks when they approved expanded gambling operations are reaping the benefits of keep at least some of their anticipated revenue coming.
+The states that legalized online gaming and virtual sportsbooks when they approved expanded gambling operations are reaping the benefits of keeping at least some of their anticipated revenue coming.
 Maine is next in line to join the legal online gaming community.
 That means you will soon be able to bet on horse racing instead of only watching the world’s best horse racing movies.

 Maine Joins the Legal Gaming World

 The Maine Gambling Control Board (MGCB) approved a measure that will allow state residents to place wagers on horseraces through online sportsbooks.

 Previous to this decision, only in-person wagers on horse races were allowed at one of the state’s racetracks or off-track land-based venues.

 Harness racing is still on hold due to the Coronavirus pandemic, but once it makes a return, state residents will have the opportunity to use their online platforms to make their wagers on this as well.

 The first to jump on board and go live with the option is Hollywood Casino Hotel & Raceway, a Penn National gambling property that offers the Hollywood Races app as well as the Hollywood Online Casino.

 Christopher McErlean, Vice President of Racing for Penn National Gaming Inc., stated:

 “We are excited to bring this form of gaming to Maine.
 This is a tried and tested use of technology for more people to get excited about the sport of horse racing, any time of day, any day of the year, and allows Mainers to enjoy races taking places across the world from the comfort of their own home.”